3-day itinerary in bavaria

-3 days in Bavaria travel Itinerary: what to see
+3-Day itinerary in Bavaria: what to see

 We spent 3 days in Bavaria, exploring this southern German region with its magnificent mountain views, fairytale castles, beautiful Munich and quaint villages.
 Our trip to southern Bavaria took place over three days, with an extra day dedicated to the return journey.